aiman-hussain07/ToDo-List/README.md

 To join two branches (two ways):
 1. Using Git : (a)To compare two branches - git diff <-branch name->
                (b)to merge two branches - git merge <-branch name->

+#
+When changes are done in remote repository using pull request, to reflect those changes in local repository too (Local <-- GitHub), we use "git pull origin main"